-A. The BLM must remove thousands of wild horses from the range each year to protect public lands from the environmental impacts of herd overpopulation - such as soil erosion, sedimentation of streams, and damage to wildlife habitat.
+A. The BLM must remove thousands of wild horses and burros from the range each year to protect public lands from the environmental impacts of herd overpopulation - such as soil erosion, sedimentation of streams, and damage to wildlife habitat.

-In the case of the Triple B Complex, excess animals exist outside the Complex and the gather is needed not only to ensure balance on the range and reversal of downward trends, but to also conform to the directives and policies.
+In the case of the Maritta Burro Range, excess animals exist outside the HMA and the gather is needed not only to ensure balance on the range and reversal of downward trends.